quicwg/base-drafts/draft-ietf-quic-tls.md

 that 0-RTT data has been rejected.

-A server MUST NOT use 0-RTT keys to protect packets; it uses 1-RTT keys to protect acknowledgements of 0-RTT packets.
+A server MUST NOT use 0-RTT keys to protect packets; it uses 1-RTT keys to protect acknowledgments of 0-RTT packets.
 A client MUST NOT attempt to decrypt 0-RTT packets it receives and instead MUST discard them.

 Once a client has installed 1-RTT keys, it MUST NOT send any more 0-RTT